Jane Wall

-Jane Wall (born 1972) is an English actress born to a Nigerian mother and an English father.
+Jane Wall (born 1972) is a British actress born to an English father and Nigerian mother.
 She is well known for her portrayal of Constable Di Worrell in ITV's The Bill from 1999 to 2002.

 Wall has also appeared in Dangerfield, A Touch of Frost, Doctors and Holby City.

 In 2014, Wall appeared in LA Theatre Works' production of Racing Demon.